vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 For simplicity, pre-built Docker images are demonstrated to illustrate principles of operation.
 It is assumed that in reality you will have your own Docker images built.

+This section will illustrate a number of useful capabilities such as pre-poluating data volumes and creating custom images.

 **Deploying a Database - Postgres 9.6**

 All databases will have common requirements.
 A database should almost always be strongly isolated and long-running, so is a perfect candidate for a container VM.
 Steps to consider include: